Voice Studio

 • Physical presentation and performance etiquette

 • Cost: Private voice lessons take place either face-to-face or virtually via Zoom once per week and cost $37.50 for each 25-minute session/$75 for each 50-minute session.
 An invoice for four or five lessons will be emailed on the first day of each month, and payment is due on the 15th of the month.
-Payments can be made via Prof. Laine’s student/parent portal on www.mymusicstaff.com.
+Payments can be made via Dr. Laine’s student/parent portal on www.mymusicstaff.com.

 • Cancelation Policy: Lessons canceled within 24 hours of the scheduled time require full payment and will not be rescheduled.
-However, if a student cancels a lesson more than 24 hours in advance, the lesson may be rescheduled at a mutually agreed upon time by Prof. Laine and the student.
-If Prof. Laine cancels a lesson due to illness or conflict, he will offer times for the lesson to be rescheduled at no penalty to the student.
+However, if a student cancels a lesson more than 24 hours in advance, the lesson may be rescheduled at a mutually agreed upon time by Dr. Laine and the student.
+If Dr. Laine cancels a lesson due to illness or conflict, he will offer times for the lesson to be rescheduled at no penalty to the student.
 Unclaimed makeup credits will expire at the end of each semester.

 • Practicing: Students will be expected to practice on their own time and are encouraged to track their progress using a journal or a practice log.
 Students should plan to practice at least five times per week for 15-30 minutes at a time.

 • Materials: Students must be equipped with physical copies of their music, water, recording device (e.g. smartphone), and a pencil during every lesson.
 Additionally, students are responsible for purchasing required sheet music for All-State auditions, Solo/Ensemble contest, etc. Whenever a piece from the public domain is assigned, it will be available for free on www.IMSLP.org.
-If a student is missing materials or unprepared on weekly assignments, Prof. Laine reserves the right to end the lesson early, without refund.
+If a student is missing materials or unprepared on weekly assignments, Dr. Laine reserves the right to end the lesson early, without refund.

 • Parents/guardians may observe lessons any time if they wish, as they are able.